karmpluswin/ChatVibe/README.md

 - Read receipts with double checkmarks
 - Unread message badges per conversation
 - Tab filters for All Chats, Groups, and Unread
-- Authentication via email and password, Google, and GitHub OAuth
+- Authentication via email/password, Google, and GitHub OAuth
 - Dark and light theme toggle
 - Responsive design for mobile and desktop
 - Drag and drop file uploads